engilas/webgl-grid/README.md

-Grid like in blender made with react/typescript and WebGL
+Blender-like grid.
+Made with react/typescript and WebGL.
+Use mouse drag and wheel to control.

 #### Demo https://engilas.github.io/webgl-grid/